arturadib/botio/README.md

 (Replace `arturadib` and `pdf.js` with your Github username and repo, respectively).

 The bootstrapped file `config.json` contains sensible defaults, but you will likely want to double-check and/or modify it at this point.
 (In particular, make sure `host`, `port`, and `whitelist` are what you want).
-Then let Bot.io set up the necessary Github hooks, and start the server, e.g.:
+Then let Bot.io set up the necessary Github hooks, and start the server, for example:

 ```
 $ botio sethooks --user arturadib --pwd password123
 $ botio start --user arturadib --pwd password123
 ```

-(Replace `password123` with your Github user password).
+(Replace `arturadib` and `password123` with your corresponding Github credentials).

 That's it!
 You can now trigger your first Bot.io job by leaving the following comment on any pull request in your repo: